awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2-administration.md

  After you use the procedure in [Logging for Aurora Serverless v2](#aurora-serverless-v2.logging) to choose which database logs to turn on, you can choose which logs to upload \("publish"\) to Amazon CloudWatch\.

 You can use Amazon CloudWatch to analyze log data, create alarms, and view metrics\.
 By default, error logs for Aurora Serverless v2 are enabled and automatically uploaded to CloudWatch\.
 You can also upload other logs from Aurora Serverless v2 DB instances to CloudWatch\.

- Then you choose which of those logs to upload to CloudWatch, by using the **Log exports** settings in the AWS Management Console or the `--enable-cloudwatch-logs-exports`\. option in the AWS CLI\.
+Then you choose which of those logs to upload to CloudWatch, by using the **Log exports** settings in the AWS Management Console or the `--enable-cloudwatch-logs-exports` option in the AWS CLI\.

 You can choose which of your Aurora Serverless v2 logs to upload to CloudWatch\.
 For more information, see [Using Advanced Auditing with an Amazon Aurora MySQL DB cluster](AuroraMySQL.Auditing.md)\.